 While most Reginans may think cycling is primarily a summer activity, the truth is that many choose to ride their bikes all year round.
-Winter cycling presents different and unique challenges but it is a very viable and efficient mode of transport that many more are choosing to partake in year after year.
+Winter cycling presents different and unique challenges but it is a very viable and efficient mode of transport that many more are choosing to partake in every year.

 Winter cycling has been known to be peaceful and refreshing.
-If conditions are good, it is nearly just as safe as cycling in the summer months and takes the same or only slightly more time, particularly if you cycle in a wheel rut that is clear to the asphalt.
+If conditions are good, it is just as safe as cycling in the summer months and takes the same or only slightly more time, particularly if you cycle in a wheel rut that is clear to the asphalt.
 Winter cycling is also admirable among your peers at work or school!
 You will gain newfound respect!

 If you are thinking of commuting by bike in the winter, here are some suggestions and recommendations to better prepare yourself for the ride.